 Fabric: 85% nylon, 15% elastane

-At the heart of the Arc’teryx Gamma MX is the company’s own Fortius 2.0 fabric, a proprietary blend of polyester, nylon, and elastane; it’s stretchy & insanely comfortable, and along with the articulated design, helps you move around quickly without worry.
+At the heart of the Arc’teryx Gamma MX is the company’s own Fortius 2.0 fabric.
+This proprietary blend of polyester, nylon, and elastane is stretchy & insanely comfortable.
+With the jacket’s articulated design, it helps you move around quickly without worry.

-Even with its reputation for confronting wild conditions head on, the streamlined look of the Gamma MX is simple rather than bombastic.
-This softshell jacket feels as at home (and looks as good) in a city as it does on alpine trails.
+Even with its reputation for confronting wild conditions head on, the Gamma MX offers a streamlined look.
+It’s simple rather than bombastic.
+This softshell jacket feels as at home (and looks as good) in a city as on alpine trails.

 - Superb breathability